28.04.2019by Guanzhong Wang

 - Strong spin-orbit coupling in the nanowire (in plain language: electrons with spin-direction up mostly travel to the right and those spinning down mostly travel to the left);

-- -wave superconductivity (in plain language: the simplest type of superconductors imaginable, the everyday ones like aluminum, no exoticness needed);
+- $latex s$-wave superconductivity (in plain language: the simplest type of superconductors imaginable, the everyday ones like aluminum, no exoticness needed);

 - Magnetic field (in plain language: well, just a very, very big magnet).